thumtblog/thumtblog.github.io/_posts/2022-10-01-PSVAE-molecule-generation.md

 - **Significance**: Each fragment $$\mathcal{F}$$ in $$\mathbb{V}$$ is a principal subgraph.
 - **Completeness**: For any principal subgraph $$\mathcal{S}$$ arising in the dataset, there always exists a fragment $$\mathcal{F}$$ in $$\mathbb{V}$$ satisfying $$\mathcal{S} \subseteq \mathcal{F}, c(\mathcal{S}) = c(\mathcal{F})$$, when $$\mathbb{V}$$ has collected all fragments with frequency no less than $$c(\mathcal{S})$$.

-These conclusions are interesting and valuable.
-Monotonicity ensures that the subgraphs with higher frequencies are always extracted before those with lower frequencies.
-This is important because subgraphs with higher frequencies are more likely to reflect the frequent patterns and should be included into the vocabulary earlier.
-Significance indicates that each extracted subgraph is a principal subgraph that basically represents the “largest” repetitive pattern in size within the data.
-Completeness means our algorithm is expressive enough to represent (at least contain) any potential principal subgraph.
-For proof of these conclusions, please refer to our [paper](https://arxiv.org/abs/2106.15098).
+**Monotonicity** ensures that the subgraphs with higher frequencies are always extracted before those with lower frequencies.
+This property is important, as the subgraphs with higher frequencies are more likely to reflect the frequent patterns and should be included into the vocabulary earlier. **Significance** indicates that each extracted subgraph is a principal subgraph that basically represents the “largest” repetitive pattern in size within the data. **Completeness** means our algorithm is expressive enough to represent (at least contain) any potential principal subgraph.
+For the proof of these conclusions, please refer to our [paper](https://arxiv.org/abs/2106.15098).

-Now let's take a look back at the exampled toy dataset.
-Even if the mentioned ambiguity happened and the 3rd and 4th carbons are merged in the third molecule, the final vocabulary will include a fragment which equals to or contains $$\texttt{C=CC}$$, which is ensured by the **Completeness**.
-Specifically, in this case, the $$\texttt{C=CC}$$ will still be extracted.
+Now let's take a look back at the toy dataset.
+Even if the mentioned ambiguity happened, and the 3rd and 4th carbons are merged in the third molecule, the final vocabulary will include a fragment which equals to or contains $$\texttt{C=CC}$$.
+This is ensured by the **Completeness**: in this case, the $$\texttt{C=CC}$$ will still be extracted.
 We provide some PS visualization from the vocabulary constructed from ZINC250K.
 We found the constructed vocabulary really captures patterns in the dataset.

 <div align="center"><img src="/images/PSVAE/ps.png" style="zoom:50%"></div>